Zookeepers are concerned with the welfare of animals kept in zoos, wildlife parks, aquariums and other animal attractions

 It's extremely unlikely that you'll find paid work in a zoo without significant experience with animals.
 To gain suitable experience look on the websites of zoos and other animal attractions for details of work placements, voluntary opportunities or internships.

 Many animal organisations rely on the support of volunteers and these can offer opportunities for gaining the practical skills required, such as working with domestic animals or native wildlife in vet practices, petting farms, sanctuaries, stables, kennels or catteries.

-Any experience gained of interacting with the public will be helpful preparation for educating visitors.
+Any experience of interacting with the public will be helpful preparation for educating visitors.
 Many animal charities offer opportunities to promote animal welfare directly to the public, or online, through social media campaigns.

 In Britain there are about 350 zoos, safari parks, bird gardens and aquaria open to the public.

 - animal collections within other family attractions such as theme parks

 - bird gardens and birds of prey centres

 - city zoos

 - game reserves - found in America, Australia and Africa; job roles for these have much in common with keeper roles but usually include acting as a tour guide for visitors